openebs/website/website/src/blogs/2018-01-22-how-to-install-openebs-on-openshift.md

 storage: 5G
 ```

-As you can see in the yaml file above, `storageClassName` is set to `openebs-percona` which has 2 replicas.
+As you can see in the YAML file above, `storageClassName` is set to `openebs-percona` which has 2 replicas.

 Now, apply the file: